RedsLuc27/RedsLucOS/README.md

 # RedsLucOS
 An "OS"

-# V0.0.2 Changelogs
+# V0.0.3 Changelogs
- - Added a little smiley on the screen
+ - I updated the code

 # Build and start the os: